BodzTH/Arduino-Linux-Services/README.md

-# Linux-to-Linux-chat-service
+# LArduino Linux Services
- A service command in Linux that allows the user to chat with another Linux user in the terminal.
+ A service command in Linux that allows the user to run and edit Arduino sketch wirelessly using terminal.